 The bill H. 3293 aims to amend the South Carolina Code of Laws by adding Section 56-2-140, which establishes regulations for the registration and operation of Utility Terrain Vehicles (UTVs) on highways.
 It defines key terms such as "gated community" and "Utility Terrain Vehicle," specifying the characteristics that qualify a vehicle as a UTV.
-The bill allows individuals or business owners to obtain a permit decal and registration from the Department of Motor Vehicles, provided they present proof of ownership and liability insurance, along with a five-dollar fee.
-UTVs can only be operated during daylight hours on secondary highways or streets with a speed limit of fifty-five miles per hour or less, and operators must be at least sixteen years old with a valid driver's license.
+The bill outlines the process for obtaining a permit decal and registration from the Department of Motor Vehicles, which requires proof of ownership, liability insurance, and a fee of five dollars.
+It also stipulates that UTVs may only be operated during daylight hours on certain roads and under specific conditions, including proximity to the operator's registered address and speed limits.

 Latest Version: 56-2-140